‘Reminds me of Hulk Hogan!’ – Evra compares Maguire headlock on Azpilicueta to WWE legend | Goal.com

 His tactics worked, as he was able to complete a clearance, but his methods were slightly unusual – and risky.

-With VAR now checking any contentious incidents, Maguire could easily have been pulled up for fouling Azpilicueta, presenting Chelsea with an opportunity to covert from the penalty spot.
+With VAR now checking any contentious incidents, Maguire could easily have been pulled up for fouling Azpilicueta, presenting Chelsea with an opportunity to convert from the penalty spot.

 Evra admits the Red Devils centre-half got lucky as his actions would not have looked out of place in a wrestling ring.